marzmesas/UPC_FaceID_CL/README.md

 Results are slightly better than using resnet18, but performance is still very low for all metrics.

-Larger batch size is also tested using previous resnet18 setup, from 32 to 256.
+Larger batch size is also tested using previous resnet18 setup.
+We tested with batch size of 64,128 and 256.
+Below we present the most relevants results which are obtained using a batch size of 256.

 |Method| Top-K1|Top-K2|Top-K3|
 |-|-|-|-|